susanni/CenterTrack/README.md

 # Inside Docker container, run:
 sourceros
 symlink  # Only need to run this once !!
+# Make sure env variables ROS_MASTER_URI and ROS_IP are the desired addresses.
 ```
 NOTES:
 * WARNING: xhost [not the safest](http://wiki.ros.org/docker/Tutorials/GUI#The_simple_way).